This version of the guidance includes new information on:

 They should also consider other relevant Welsh Government guidance, including, but not limited to:

-The Outdoor Education Advisers Panel has also developed guidance which may be useful for schools and settings considering undertaking visits.
+Further guidance regarding educational visits is available from local authority Education Visits Advisers, as well as the Outdoor Education Advisers Panel, which has developed guidance which may be useful for schools and settings considering undertaking visits.

 Schools and settings considering travelling from Wales to another part of the UK or wider Common Travel Area (Ireland, Isle of Man and the Channel Islands) for the purpose of an educational visit should be mindful of any restrictions in place at the destination of their visit and follow any related guidance as well as the guidance set out in this document.